brother Rollo in the Vikings favored my Tweet about this post!

 But, Vikings holds my attention better.
 I can delay watching the next episode of Game of Thrones; but I can get a little impatient & cranky if something is keeping me away from my Viking warriors, ha!

 Vikings is done by The History Channel.
-Basically, they have taken 'real' Viking history as we know it; along with information from archaeological excavations - and turned it into a 'historical drama' that ties all of this information together into the people of the day - turning them into characters with storylines that stay as true to historic records & timelines as possible.
+Basically, they have taken 'real' Viking history as we know it; along with information from archaeological excavations - and turned it into a 'historical fiction' that ties all of this information together into the people of the day - turning them into characters with storylines that are so fun to watch unfold.

 The way these legendary (and sometimes mystical) characters are meshed often makes this show seem like a cross between a mystical fairytale and the cold, hard realities of life - an ingenious combination, in my opinion.